techtown-training/kubernetes-intro/exercise/exercise2.1-install_kube_master.md

 kubectl describe nodes <ip-x-x-x-x>
 # check the output of describe -- you will find "Taints: node-role.kubernetes.io/master:NoSchedule"

+# Notice the pods are not scheduled but "Pending"
+kubectl get pods

-# delete the deployment we just created
+# Let's start over, first delete the deployment we just created
 kubectl delete deployment/nginx

 # use master for scheduling